Quantum-Accelerators/raspa_ase/docs/intro.md

 atoms.get_potential_energy()
 ```

-## Parameters

-Of course, you need to actually provide some input parameters.
-In short, the calculator takes an `Atoms` object and three optional keyword arguments.
-The parameters are case-insensitive, booleans will be converted to "Yes" or "No" as appropriate, lists will be converted to space-separated strings, and dictionaries will be converted to properly formatted key-value pairs.

-### Framework Properties
+## Framework Properties

+### Defining the Structure

-The calculator is applied to an `Atoms` object.
+The calculator is applied to an `Atoms` object, which is the framework to be included in your system.
 If you want to run a calculation without a framework (i.e. with just a box of molecules), you can use an empty `Atoms` object, defined as `Atoms()`.

+### Defining the Framework Properties

 For framework-specific properties, they should be attached to the `Atoms` object's `.info` attribute.